 One particular study discussed the antiseptic nature of TTO, especially with increasing concentrations.
 Like mentioned above, Tea tree oil (specifically certain compounds within it) have been linked to being active against a variety of bacteria on the skin, viruses, fungi & even mites.

-Hair & Scalp Support
+c.
+Potential Hair & Scalp Support?

 There has been evidence and research to support tea tree oils ability to help with dry scalp, and dandruff.
 Tea tree oil is known to have antifungal properties with activity against the yeast Pityrosporum ovale (a part of normal human cutaneous flora) which can be an opportunistic pathogen and associated with dandruff.

-Can Help with Athletes Foot or Eczema
+d.
+Can It Help with Athletes Foot or Eczema?

 One such study that tested tea tree oil cream on 104 patients in treatment of tinea pedis, showed athletes foot reduction through this application.

-Due to tea tree oils ability to help with skin inflammation, it's no wonder it is used as a natural treatment for the two.
+Due to tea tree oils ability to help with skin inflammation, it’s no wonder it is used as a natural treatment for the two.
 Contact dermatitis, specifically, is a form of eczema, that was included in a study looking at traditional topical therapeutic agents like zinc oxide, clobetason butyrate, and of course tea tree oil.
-Tea tree oil in the end, proved to be a more effective anti-eczematic agent then both of these treatments.
+Tea tree oil in the end, proved to be a more effective anti-eczematic agent then both other treatments.

-Eucalyptus Essential Oil Uses
+Eucalyptus Essential Oil Uses:

-Main Components of Eucalyptus Essential Oils
+Main Components of Eucalyptus Essential Oils:

 alpha-Terpineol, 1,8 cineole, alpha-pinene, ß-pinene, Sabinene, Camphene, Limonene & Camphor

-An animal study showed anti-inflammatory effects on chronic bronchitis with the use of eucalyptus oil.
+An animal study showed anti-inflammatory effects on chronic bronchitis, with the use of eucalyptus oil.

-There was even a study that showed potential for eucalyptus and it's ability to repel the common house rat.
+There was even a study that showed potential for eucalyptus and it’s ability to repel the common house rat.
 Daily applications of different concentrations of eucalyptus oil were applied to areas to assess food consumption in those areas where the spray was applied.
-The applied area vs. the un-applied area of oil showed a significant decrease in food consumption in that area.
+The applied area vs. the un-applied area of oil showed a significant decrease in food consumption in said area.